lankydan/lankydanblog-jamstack/content/blog/2018/throughput-a-corda-story/index.md

 Every time I say “multiple Notaries”, I just feel like I need to clarify that I am not talking about a Notary Cluster.

-I have already written a post, <a href="https://lankydanblog.com/2018/11/18/increasing-network-throughput-with-multiple-notaries/" target="_blank" rel="noreferrer noopener">Increasing network throughput with multiple Notaries</a>, covering this topic and rather than repeating myself, I will direct you there instead.
+I have already written a post, [Increasing network throughput with multiple Notaries](https://lankydanblog.com/2018/11/18/increasing-network-throughput-with-multiple-notaries/), covering this topic and rather than repeating myself, I will direct you there instead.

 <div style="background-color:#f7f7f7;">
   <a href="https://lankydanblog.com/2018/11/18/increasing-network-throughput-with-multiple-notaries/"><p><strong>Increasing network throughput with multiple Notaries</strong></p>